 How to improve your structured data with Search Console

-In the enhancement menu, GSC provides a summary chart and an overview of all errors and warnings as well as the valid items of a specific structured data feature on your site.
+In the enhancement menu, GSC provides a summary chart and an overview of all errors and warnings as well as the valid items of a specific structured data type on your site.
 To see which pages are affected by a specific error or warning, you can click on it.

 You then have the possibility to inspect every URL individually with Google’s URL inspection tool.